 Move up and Move down commands are pretty straightforward — they can move elements within a specific scope up and down relatively to other elements in this scope.
-For example, you can move up and down types in a file, type members in a type, statements in a type member or in a compound statement, etc.
+For example, you can move up and down types in a file, type members in a type, statements in a type member or in a compound statement, and so on.

 If the current element is first or last in its scope, ReSharper will not allow you to move it any further with up/down commands.

 Rearrange elements that are normally written in a single line.
 For example, you can move left and right attributes, function parameters, operands in an expression, parts of assignment statements, and so on.
 Note that the left/right commands are applied to these elements even if they are written in multiple lines.

 Move a statement inside the compound statement or region that directly follows it (move right) or move a statement outside the compound statement or region (move left).